StetHD/tarifa-book/usage/hockeyapp.md

     version update <platform> <config> [options]
         Modify last version of given platform for <config> env.
 You can only modify metadatas; you can't upload a new package.
+        If no platform specified, upload for all platforms installed.
         Options can be any of 'notes', 'notify', 'status', 'tags', 'teams', 'users', 'commit_sha', 'build_server_url', 'repository_url'.
         See http://support.hockeyapp.net/kb/api/api-versions#update-version for details.